Brain Tumor - Primary - Adults

-Glioblastoma multiforme - adults; Ependymoma - adults; Glioma - adults; Astrocytoma - adults; Medulloblastoma - adults; Neuroglioma - adults; Oligodendroglioma - adults; Lymphoma - adults; Vestibular schwannoma (acoustic neuroma) - adults; Meningioma - adults; Cancer - brain tumor (adults)
+Glioblastoma multiforme - adults; Ependymoma - adults; Glioma - adults; Astrocytoma - adults; Medulloblastoma - adults; Neuroglioma - adults; Oligodendroglioma - adults; Meningioma - adults; Cancer - brain tumor (adults)

 A primary brain tumor is a group (mass) of abnormal cells that start in the brain.
 This article focuses on primary brain tumors in adults.

 Primary brain tumors include any tumor that starts in the brain.
-Primary brain tumors can start from brain cells, the membranes around the brain (meninges), nerves, or glands.
+Primary brain tumors can arise from the brain cells, the membranes around the brain (meninges), nerves, or glands.

 The cause of primary brain tumors is unknown.
 There are many possible risk factors that could play a role.